raspberrypilearning/motor-robot-buggy-scratch/en/step_7.md

 ![Example buggy](images/buggy_exampleBuggy3.png)

-Hot melt glue guns are not necessary but are an ideal tool for putting your robot buggy together.
+Hot melt glue guns are not a necessity but are an ideal tool for putting your robot buggy together.

 Have your motors secured both below and above, like a _motor sandwich_, makes them stable.
 Your robot is able to drive much better if the motors are firmly in place.